Our New COVID-19 Clinic Procedures

-- You have any covid-19 symptom or been around anyone in the past 14 days that has had covid-19 symptoms or tested positive for covid-19
+• You have any covid-19 symptoms or have been around anyone in the past 14 days who has experienced symptoms.

-Thank you in advance for being understanding and patient with this process and for following some of the guidelines we have set in order to keep our doctors, staff, and clients safe and to keep our clinic open to care for your fur babies.
+We appreciate your patience during these many changes to our safety protocols in order to keep our doctors, staff, and clients safe.
 We are trying to keep our lobby area from becoming a waiting area and ask in advance that you please wait outside or in your vehicle when possible.

-If you are looking to refill a medication and your animal is up-to-date on an annual examination by one of our doctors, you are now asked to do so via our website and the “Refill Request” tab or at www.powderpawsvet.com/prescription-refill-request/
+If you are looking to refill a medication and your animal is up-to-date on an annual examination by one of our doctors, you are now asked to do so via the “Refill Request” tab on the home page and allow 48 hours to be processed and approved by a doctor.

 FDA Warning about Diet Associated Heart Failure